Speak with one of our Experts

 ASD Level 1: Further assessment needed

-• Social Communication
+• Social communication

 Without supports in place, deficits in social communication cause noticeable impairments.
 Has difficulty initiating social interactions and demonstrates clear examples of atypical or unsuccessful responses to social overtures of others.
 May appear to have decreased interest in social interactions.

-• Restrictive, Repetitive Behaviours
+• Restrictive, repetitive behaviours

 ASD Level 2: Likely funded by the NDIS

-• Social Communication
+• Social communication

 Marked deficits in verbal and nonverbal social communication skills; social impairments apparent even with supports in place; limited initiation of social interactions; and reduced or abnormal responses to social overtures from others.

-• Restrictive, Repetitive Behaviours
+• Restrictive, repetitive behaviours

 ASD Level 3: Likely funded by the NDIS

-• Social Communication
+• Social communication

 Severe deficits in verbal and nonverbal social communication skills cause severe impairments in functioning, very limited initiation of social interactions, and minimal response to social overtures from others.

-• Restrictive, Repetitive Behaviours
+• Restrictive, repetitive behaviours

-Inflexibility of behavior, difficulty coping with change, or other restricted/repetitive behaviours appear frequently enough to be obvious to the casual observer and interfere with functioning in a variety of contexts.
+Inflexibility of behaviour, difficulty coping with change, or other restricted/repetitive behaviours appear frequently enough to be obvious to the casual observer and interfere with functioning in a variety of contexts.
 Distress and/or difficulty changing focus or action.

-Getting started with the NDIS for Autism
+Getting started with the NDIS for autism

 • Check eligibility: You can check your eligibility by following the questions available on the NDIS website using the Eligibility Checklist.